Ultimate Hot Wheels Collectors Guide for Beginners // 2016 Edition

 WHAT SHOULD YOU COLLECT

 Hot Wheels Community respects collectors with a theme.
-For example, collecting only muscle cars, only cars from 70s or 80s, only new casts, only blue cars, only BMWs, 2002 casts of BMW 2002 model, etc. So, the lesson from here is simple – collect what you like.
+For example, collecting only muscle cars, only cars from the 70s or 80s, only new casts, only blue cars, only BMWs, 2002 casts of BMW 2002 models, etc. So, the lesson from here is simple – collect what you like.

-Age, Demand and Condition will add value to your collection over time.
-Good suggestion would be to keep them unopened in the box, since Hot Wheels Card will add value as well and guarantee that the model is in mint condition.
+Age, Demand, and Condition will add value to your collection over time.
+A good suggestion would be to keep them unopened in the box since Hot Wheels Card will add value as well and guarantee that the model is in mint condition.

 WHERE TO BUY

-Your local toy store, big department stores and markets.
+Your local toy store, big department stores, and markets.
 Also flea markets.
-There are few specialised websites on the Internet that you can Google.
+There are a few specialized websites on the Internet that you can Google.
 You may consider eBay as well, it has loads of great offers.
 The only problem is the shipping costs.

 Now go, prove that you’re a man/strong independent woman by building a proper stand for your collection.